vuvanqh/PrepPal/README.md

 - Full-stack application deployment using Docker

 It serves both as a collaborative productivity tool and as an architectural learning platform.

+## Future Improvements

+- Add unit and integration tests for backend services and API endpoints
+- Introduce CI pipeline (GitHub Actions) for automated testing and build validation
+- Improve production deployment setup with reverse proxy and HTTPS
+- Add caching layer for performance optimization
+- Enhance monitoring and logging for production environments